Code-Institute-Submissions/inline-6-overnight/README.md

 • Code Institute's Python Linter (results)

-Only .py pages that were created/changed by the creator of this project were validated using PEP8.
+Only .py pages that were created/changed by the creator of this project were validated using CI's Python Linter.

 [settings.py](docs/python-validator-results-settings-py.png)